grimmmyshini/Evaluating-Instruction-Following-LLMs/README.md

 ### Experiment 3: Guided vs. Blind Reprompting

-In this experiment we compare two types of reprompting – Guided and Blind reprompting.
-Guided reprompting involves prompting the LLM to fix the specific instructions it did not previously follow.
-Whereas Blind reprompting refers to re-feeding the same initial prompt back to the LLM multiple times, letting it infer the issues itself.
+In this experiment we compare two types of reprompting – Guided and Blind.
+Guided reprompting involves prompting the LLM to fix the specific instruction(s) it did not previously follow.
+Blind reprompting refers to re-feeding the same initial prompt back to the LLM multiple times, allowing it identify the failed instruction itself.

 *Experiment datasets*:
 ```bash